 Deputies say the father acted in self-defense and is not facing charges.
 Not so for his son.

-Mario Clark has been charged with aggravated assault and has been booked into the Coweta County jail.
+Mario Clarke has been charged with aggravated assault and has been booked into the Coweta County jail.

 Download the FOX 5 Atlanta app for breaking news and weather alerts.